globe

 bird safe

-Ferro and Dip-Tech help you create beautiful designs that promote bird safety.
-The combination of Dip-Tech’s digital printers and Ferro-Dip-Tech’s specially formulated external and internal inks ensures that architects and building façade designers are bound only by imagination and desire.
-Dip-Tech’s digital glass printing technology or Ferro’s screen printing solutions are ideal for use both on the interior and the exterior surface facades of buildings located in even the most punishing of climates, opening the door to unlimited possibilities while delivering complete durability and functionality.
+Vibrantz helps you create beautiful designs that promote bird safety.
+Vibrantz's digital glass printing inks and screen printing solutions are ideal for use both on the interior and the exterior surface facades of buildings located in even the most punishing of climates, opening the door to unlimited possibilities while delivering complete durability and functionality.
 Any building façade design can be printed on glass, with extreme accuracy, in an unprecedented range and combination of colors.
-Both Ferro and Dip-Tech’s solutions allow exact reproduction of designs on glass, resulting in dynamic, beautiful graphics on the inside with bird-safe patterns on the outside.
+Our solutions allow the exact reproduction of designs on glass, resulting in dynamic, beautiful graphics on the inside with bird-safe patterns on the outside.

 digital printing on glass